jernejmarcic/RustyPlayer/README.md

 ./target/release/rustyplayer /path/to/your/music/directory
 ```

+You can move the binary wherever you want but if you got this far it seems you understand computers well enough

 Use the path argument only when you want to change the music directory.
 Rustyplayer remembers your last-used directory and automatically plays from it on subsequent launches.

 ### Screenshots